nickaldwin/100-devs-group-project/README.md

 # A full-stack social network project

-- tech stack : html, css, Javascript, node.js, express & NPM
+- tech stack : html css, Javascript, node.js, express, NPM & mongodb

 # Install
 `npm install`

 ---

 # Things to add
 - Create a `.env` file in config folder and add the following as `key = value`
   - PORT = 2121 (can be any port example: 3000)
   - DB_STRING = `your database URI`